Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 The Role

-For example, if you type Apple in Google, and your results come out as the fruit apple, then the suitability or relevancy of the results is small.
-The majority of the users would have wanted the company Apple in the results.
+For example, if you type Apple into Google, and your results come out as the fruit apple, then the suitability or relevancy of the results is small.
+The majority of users would have wanted the company Apple in the results.
 You try to understand the intent behind the search and rate accordingly.

 If you can understand a set of guidelines and are adaptable, then you can take a shot at this.